-The Center for Youth Political Participation is recruiting a team of interns to support the RU Voting program during the 2023 NJ Legislative Elections.
+The Center for Youth Political Participation is recruiting a team of interns to support the RU Voting program during the 2024 Presidential elections.
 RU Voting is a non-partisan project designed to engage the Rutgers student body in national, state, and local elections.
 Interns will support CYPP staff in developing and executing the goals of RU Voting on the Rutgers University campuses.

 - Identifying and administering voter registration, mobilization, and education drives on the Rutgers University-New Brunswick campus